 Mrs Hutchinson is almost late to the event and jokes that she couldn’t be leaving the dishes in the sink.
 This would be considered shameful for a woman in this milieu, but only reflecting on women.
 This is the detail women are expected to be caught up in, distracting them from things like wanting a say in civic life.

-This outcome, says Jackson, is what you end up with when communities don’t afford women equal say in matters.
+This outcome, suggests Jackson, is what you end up with when communities don’t afford women equal say in matters of ethics and humanity.

 “All right, folks.”
 Mr. Summers said.
 “Let’s finish quickly.”